Invariants that are covering spaces and their Hopf algebras: The case

-We summarize this discussion in the following proposition: \begin{proposition} Up to isomorphism, all finite $F_m^0$-sets that admit an extension to an $F_m$-set are of the form and are therefore in one to one correspondence with functions $a:OSFT\to \N$ that admit only finitely many non-zero values. \end{proposition} Lemma \ref{lem:extension} gives a canonical way to extend the $F_m^0$-action on $Y_a$ to an $F_m$-action.
+Lemma \ref{lem:extension} has the following corollary. \begin{proposition} Up to isomorphism, all finite $F_m^0$-sets that admit an extension to an $F_m$-set are of the form and are therefore in one to one correspondence with functions $a:OSFT\to \N$ that admit only finitely many non-zero values. \end{proposition} \begin{proof} The only non-trivial part is the fact that all the isomorphism classes of $F_m^0$-orbits that appear in finite $F_m$-sets are in $SFT$.
+But this follows from the fact that the action of $z_1$ permutes these orbits, and there are only finitely many of them. \end{proof} The proof of Lemma \ref{lem:extension} gives a canonical way to extend the $F_m^0$-action on $Y_a$ to an $F_m$-action.
 We fix this extension henceforth, and we write $G_a = \Aut_{F_m^0}(Y_a)$.
 The figure below shows a schematic description of the $F_m$-set $(\Ow\sqcup \cdots\sqcup z_1^{k(\Ow)-1}(\Ow))^{a(\Ow)}$: